defold/doc/docs/en/manuals/macos.md

 ## Application icon

-The application icon used for a macOS game must be in the .icns format.
-You can easily create a .icns file from a set of .png files collected as an iconset.
-Follow the [official instructions for creating a .icns file](https://developer.apple.com/library/archive/documentation/GraphicsAnimation/Conceptual/HighResolutionOSX/Optimizing/Optimizing.html).
+The application icon used for a macOS game must be in the .`icns` format.
+You can easily create a `.icns` file from a set of .png files collected as an iconset.
+Follow the [official instructions for creating a `.icns` file](https://developer.apple.com/library/archive/documentation/GraphicsAnimation/Conceptual/HighResolutionOSX/Optimizing/Optimizing.html).
 Brief summary of the steps involved are:

-* Create an iconset folder, eg `game.iconset`
+* Create an iconset folder, e.g. `game.iconset`
 * Copy icon files to the created folder:

     * `icon_16x16.png`